PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Matchmaking.md

         Debug.Log ("GSM| Attempting Matchmaking...");
         new GameSparks.Api.Requests.MatchmakingRequest ()
             .SetMatchShortCode ("TANK_BATTLE") // set the shortCode to be the same as the one we created in the first tutorial
-            .SetSkill (0) // in this case we want anyone to be able to join so the skill is set to zero by default .Send ((response) => {
+            .SetSkill (0) // in this case we assume all players have skill level zero and we want anyone to be able to join so the skill level for the request is set to zero
+            .Send ((response) => {
                 if(response.HasErrors){ // check for errors
                     Debug.LogError("GSM| MatchMaking Error \n"+response.Errors.JSON);